-Highlight the subcodes you want to move and drag them to the left side until you see a black vertical line, then drop:
+Highlight the subcodes you want to move and drag them to the left side until you see a blue vertical line, then drop:

 The subcodes will be sorted into your code list in alphabetic order.
 The groundedness of the category wil be adjusted.
 In the example illustrated below, all subcodes were moved out of the category; the category has become an independent code with groundedness 0:

 Independent codes or categories with their subcodes can be organized into folders.
 In contrast to code groups, a code or a category cannot be in more than one folder.
 The folder structure is hierarchical, code groups are not.